scorcmm/sUv/readme.md

 **Baseline Taxonomy:**

-**Primary Capability:** Highest level taxonomy element used to categorize and determine relationships for a Target of Evaluation (ToE).
+**Primary Capability:** Highest level taxonomy element used to categorize and determine relationships for a Space Data System.

-**Secondary Capability:** Second-level taxonomy element used to develop the initial ontology for a ToE.
+**Secondary Capability:** Second-level taxonomy element used to develop the initial ontology for a Space Data System.

-**Segment:** Third-level taxonomy element used to develop a tertiary ontology for a ToE.
+**Segment:** Third-level taxonomy element used to develop a tertiary ontology for a Space Data System.

-**Asset:** Fourth-level taxonomy element used to develop an operational ontology for a ToE.
+**Asset:** Fourth-level taxonomy element used to develop an operational ontology for a Space Data System.

 ## Capability Areas